Electric Standing Desk vs Manual

-Electric and manual standing desks both promote healthy posture by allowing users to alternate between sitting and standing, but differ fundamentally in convenience and price.
-Electric models use motors for effortless height adjustment with programmable presets, while manual desks require hand-cranking to change height.
+Electric and manual standing desks both offer health benefits through position changes, but differ significantly in convenience and price.
+Electric models use motors for effortless height adjustment, while manual desks rely on hand cranks, making them cheaper but more labor-intensive.

 Electric Standing Desk